-Unit 6 POR LA CIUDAD Around the city directions.
+Unit 6 POR LA CIUDAD Around the city Discovering a city.
+Asking for and giving directions.
 Requesting information.
 Expressing needs.
 Showing the way.
 Ordinal numbers.
 Explaining how to get to a place.
+Monuments.
 Activities in the city.
 Modes of transportation.
 Shops and establishments.
-Cor the éa(-n). positions of ce. ¿ Dónde hay una farmacia?
-Panamericana : Colombia. colombia.
-Unit 7 EL PLACER DE VIAJAR The pleasure of travelling hotel Asking for information Expressing agreement and disagreement: A mí también, A mí tampoco, (Pues) A mí sí and (Pues) A mí tampoco.
+Hay.
+Está(-n).
+Prepositions of place.
+Use of the prepositions "a" and "en".
+Contraction of the article.
+Irregular verbs: ser, ir, estar and seguir.
+Seville.
+Bogotá.
+Video 5: ¿Dónde hay una farmacia?
+Panamericana : Colombia.
+Unit 7 EL PLACER DE VIAJAR The pleasure of travelling Making a reservation at a hotel Asking for information Expressing agreement and disagreement: A mí también, A mí tampoco, (Pues) A mí sí and (Pues) A mí tampoco.
 Expressions of frequency.
 Tense markers.
-Approaching someone to make a claim, apologize, or accommodation and services.
-Leisure and tourism.
-Making claims.
-Making claims.
-Tree Tan Pre Irree Irree Mallorca.
+Approaching someone to make a claim, apologize, or accept apologies. accommodation Indirect object pronouns.
+Mucho/a/os/as, muy, and mucho.
+Irregular verbs with -g in the 1st person.
+También and tampoco.
+Present perfect.
+Irregular past participles.
+Mallorca.
 Cuba.
 Video 6: This Place Is a Dream.
 Panamericana : Ecuador.
-Ecuador.
-Sent perfect. gular past ticiples.
-Unit 8 MIRADOR Review We talk about culture: not everything is different.
-Now we know.
+Unit 8 MIRADOR Review We talk about culture: not everythe Now we know.
 Learning to learn.
-Mistake therapy.
+Mistake therapy. hing is different.

 Course Components

 Teaching Mode

 On-site face-to-face interactive classwork: 100%

-classwork Interactive classwork [1] (hr) in / out class Extra-curricular activities (hr) in / out class Web-based Teaching (hr) in / out class Homework/ Self- study (hr) in / out class
+Interactive classwork ^[1] (hr) in / out class -curricular ivities (hr) out class Teacl -based hing (hr) out class nework/ f- study (hr) / out class

 3 0.5 1.5 1.5 3

-M M 0 M M
+M М 0 M M